 All of these tools and tests will generate output that must be fed into your issue tracker (e.g., JIRA, Pivotal) as natively as possible (for example, using ThreadFix to import SAST and DAST data).
 Automating dashboards and reporting is important for a couple reasons.
 First, plumbing this information into a “work as usual” workflow for dev and ops helps ensure issues are addressed in a timely fashion.
 Second, these dashboard provide an efficient, effective way to keep management informed.
 Third, and most relevant to this post, is that capturing all of this information in a friendly, accessible format will help put auditors’ minds at ease about meeting internal controls such as SoD.

 In closing, I want to highlight that conflicts like the one described here between DevOps initiatives and security or audit can be reasonably addressed, but only if all parties are willing to have open, respectful, and mindful conversations.
 Our Lean Security approach puts a strong emphasis on creating these conditions, which helps elevate the level of professionalism across organizations while improving efficiency, effectiveness, and security.
-We’ll be writing a lot more about Lean Security in the coming weeks.
 We’re pretty excited about applying our insights on improving business management and organizational culture applying lessons learned from Lean, DevOps, TDD, and more.
 Lean Security: It’s not just what we do; it’s who we are.